+work a work array.

+Scope: local

+Type: optional

+Intent: inout.

-Scope: local Type: optional Specified as: a rank one array of the same type of x with the TARGET attribute.
+Specified as: a rank one array of the same type of x with the TARGET attribute.

+y the local portion of global dense matrix y.

+Scope: local

+Type: required

+Intent: inout.

-Scope: local Type: required Specified as: an array of rank one or two containing numbers of type specified in Table 12.
+Specified as: an array of rank one or two containing numbers of type specified in Table 12.